RapidEdwin08/imp/README.md

 0THER RETROPIE IMAGES:
 You can install [IMP] on a range of 0ther [Non-Default] RetroPie Images
-The Installer is built to handle a small set of SUPREME Images as well
-***NO AFFILLIATION*** to SUPREME TEAM or anyone else Referenced
-You can CHECK your Non-Default RetroPie Image by Entering the CUSTOM [IMP] Menu
+You can also CHECK your Non-Default RetroPie Image by Entering the CUSTOM [IMP] Menu
 If you see your Image NAME DETECTED when Entering the CUSTOM [IMP] Menu, you should NOT need the CUSTOM Installer
-It is RECOMMENDED to try the STANDARD Install First Regardless of the RetroPie Image
+*It is RECOMMENDED to try the **AUTO-INSTALL** First Regardless of the RetroPie Image*

 CUSTOM [IMP]:
 [IMP] 0ffers a CUSTOM INSTALL that gives you the 0pportunity to Modify the Scripts before Install